 Oath or Declaration

-The applicant (or applicants) for a plant patent must be the person (or persons) who has (or have) invented or discovered and asexually reproduced the new and distinct variety of plant for which the patent is sought.
+The inventor named for a plant patent application must be the person (or persons) who has (or have) invented or discovered and asexually reproduced the new and distinct variety of plant for which the patent is sought.
 In addition to the averments required for a utility application's oath or declaration, those applying for a plant patent must also state that applicant(s) has or have asexually reproduced the plant.
 If the plant is a newly found plant, the oath or declaration must also state that the plant was found in a cultivated area.

 Final Preparation and Assembly